-Consistency with the County Comprehensive Plan: The Brandywine Transit Service Connector request is consistent with the Charles County Comprehensive Plan goals.
+Consistency with the County Comprehensive Plan: Our Locally Operated Transit Service known as VanGo, has seen dramatic increases in ridership, and has become the primary mode of transportation for many individuals and families.
+Our request for funding to increase service in the Waldorf/St. Charles Area is consistent with the Charles County Comprehensive Plan goals.
 Specific goals include: Goal 5.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County; Goal 5.9 Concentrate transportation improvements in the form of new roads and transit systems which support new development in the Development District and in Town Centers; Goal 5.12 Reduce the number of single occupant vehicles through Transportation Demand Management programs, expanded commuter bus systems, ridershare programs, carpool and vanpool programs, and additional park-and-ride lots.; and, Goal 5.13 Provide incentives that encourage commuters to switch to higher occupancy alternatives.

-Consistency with the 2009 MDOT Transportation Plan: This request is consistent with the 2009 Maryland Transportation Plan regarding development of public transportation alternatives, integration of transportation programs and increasing the capacity of public transportation.
-Further this project is consistent with MDOT's Quality of Service Goals: To enhance customer service experience; Provide reliable and predictable travel time across modal options for people and goods; and, Facilitate coordination and collaboration with agency partners and stakeholders.
+Consistency with the 2014 MDOT Transportation Plan: This request is consistent with the 2014 Maryland Transportation Plan regarding development of public transportation alternatives, integration of transportation programs and increasing the capacity of public transportation.
+Further this project is consistent with MDOT's Quality of Service Goals: Maintain and enhance customer satisfaction; Seek to maintain or improve travel time reliability for key transportation corridors and services.